 Like most areas of the UK there’s always the risk of potholes, poor surfacing or gravel especially on some of the smaller lanes so always keep alert and if riding in a group signal any hazards to riders behind you.

-At this time of year the weather can be quite changeable so we suggest you come prepared in case there are rain showers.
+At this time of year the weather can still be quite changeable so we suggest you check the forecast and come prepared for the conditions.
+You can find the latest BBC Weather forecast at Crawley Weather Forecast.

 We’ll be doing our final course inspection just before the ride so will update if we find any other specific areas of caution.